-Within the churchyard of St John the Baptist church in Keele, you will find a wonderful headstone from the 18th century that features Memento Mori in writing and verse.
+Within the churchyard of St John the Baptist in Keele, you will find some wonderful headstones from the 18th century that feature Memento Mori verses.

-It was common in the 14th to 18th centuries to feature symbols and or writings of Memento Mori upon ones final rest place.
+It was common in the 14th to 18th centuries to feature symbols and/or writings of Memento Mori upon ones final resting place.
 Back then, it was a lot easier to be fatally struck down with a disease or ill health and therefore, Memento Mori served as a reminder to all that death could arrive within the hour, so make the most of it.
-Couple this with religion, people would do everything in their power to ensure they would reach Heaven and that also meant placing final reminders upon their headstone as a reminder to all who would see.

 As you can see from the headstone below, all of the deceased lived very short lives, so the Memento Mori verse is very appropriate.